 Choose appropriate methods

 Deciding on which method(s) you will use for your evaluation depends on what you are measuring, the purpose of the evaluation, available resources and other factors unique to the agency’s situation and culture (e.g. the type of reporting requirements that your funder has set out).
 Whether focused on process or outcome questions, the range of methods you might draw from can include interviews, focus groups, questionnaires, observation, surveys and analysis of case notes.
 Whenever possible, it is best to use standardized measurement tools as this will increase the reliability, validity and generalizability of the data.
-For more information on how to select measures and methods for your evaluation, watch our online learning module.

 Step 8: Determine ethical considerations